-- 59. (1) If during an election period, the coverage of any broadcasting service extends to the field of elections, political parties, independent candidates and issues relevant thereto, the broadcasting services licensee concerned must afford reasonable opportunities for the discussion of conflicting views and must treat all political parties and independent candidates equitably. - (2) In the event of any criticism against a political party or independent candidate being levelled in a particular programme of any broadcasting 40 service- - (a) without such party or independent candidate having been afforded an opportunity to respond thereto in such programme; or - (b) without the view of such political party or independent candidate having been reflected therein, the broadcasting services licensee concerned must afford such party or independent candidate a reasonable opportunity to respond to the criticism.
+- 59. (1) If during an election period, the coverage of any broadcasting service extends to the field of elections, political parties, independent representatives or independent candidates and issues relevant thereto, the broadcasting services licensee concerned must afford reasonable opportunities for the discussion of conflicting views and must treat all political parties, independent representatives and independent candidates equitably.
+15 - (2) In the event of any criticism against a political party, independent representative or independent candidate being levelled in a particular programme of any broadcasting service- - (a) without such party, independent representative or independent candidate having been afforded an opportunity to respond thereto in such 20 programme; or - (b) without the view of such political party, independent representative or independent candidate having been reflected therein, the broadcasting services licensee concerned must afford such party, independent representative or independent candidate a reasonable opportunity to respond to the criticism.

-- (3) If, within 48 hours before the commencement of the polling period or during the polling period, a broadcasting services licensee intends broadcasting a programme in which a particular political party or independent candidate is criticised, the licensee must ensure that the political party or independent candidate in question is given a reasonable opportunity to- - (a) respond thereto in the same programme; or - (b) respond thereto as soon as is reasonably practicable thereafter. - (4) Subsection (3) does not apply in relation to the contents of any [party] election broadcast in the circumstances contemplated in section 57 and any political advertisement in the circumstances contemplated in section 58.".
+- (3) If, within 48 hours before the commencement of the polling period or during the polling period, a broadcasting services licensee intends broadcasting a programme in which a particular political party, independent representative or independent candidate is criticised, the licensee must 30 ensure that the political party, independent representative or independent candidate in question is given a reasonable opportunity to- - (a) respond thereto in the same programme; or - (b) respond thereto as soon as is reasonably practicable thereafter. - (4) Subsection (3) does not apply in relation to the contents of any 35 [party] election broadcast in the circumstances contemplated in section 57 and any political advertisement in the circumstances contemplated in section 58.".